 Do I Need to File One?

-A Schedule C is for sole proprietorships, which is a business you own by yourself and isn’t registered with your state as a specific type of business.
-You will also need to file a Schedule C if you are the sole member of an LLC (these are referred to as “single member LLC’s” or “SMLLC’s”.
-If you are a very small business with under $5,0000 in business expenses you may be able to file a Schedule C-EZ.
-This is a simplified version of Schedule C and shows only primary business information.
-In order to file a Schedule C-EZ your business must meet certain requirements:
+A Schedule C is for sole proprietorships, that is, a business you own by yourself and isn’t registered with your state as a specific type of business.
+You will also need to file a Schedule C if you are the sole member of an LLC (these are referred to as single-member LLCs or SMLLCs.

 Schedule C Instructions

-Schedule C instructions may seem intimidating, but they’re pretty straightforward.
-Once you list your expenses and income, you’re pretty much done.
+Schedule C instructions may seem intimidating, but, for most small business owners, they prove fairly straightforward.
+Once you list your expenses and income, you’ve essentially completed the form.

-Before you get started, gather all of your business documents.
-You need your profit/loss statement, expense reports, mileage tracking, asset information, and other relevant documents.
+However, staying organized is key to successful filing.
+Before you begin, gather all of your business documents.
+You need your profit/loss statement, expense reports, mileage tracking, asset information, and other relevant business documents.
 Once you have all your paperwork in order, start filling out your Schedule C.

 First, calculate your business’s income.
 If you use Sharing Economy apps like Airbnb, Uber, or Upwork, you can view an annual revenue report on your profile.
-Be sure to include gross earnings as you will deduct any commissions in the expenses portion of the Schedule C.
+Be sure to include gross earnings as you will deduct any commissions in the ‘expenses’ portion of your Schedule C.

 The next step is to calculate your deductions.
 This is where you will list your business expenses.
 Examples of deductible expenses include: